-- Before you begin, create a new project by clicking on the New Collection Folder icon and renaming the folder.
+- Before you begin, create a new project by right clicking on the dektop, creating the folder, and renaming the folder.
 You will save all of your pictures, audio and video in this folder.
 It would be best to create this folder on the desktop so you can access your material quickly and easily.

 Creating an iMovie Project

 - First choose file and then new project.

 - Type a name for your new project.